Jiang-JC/2D-KSE-RL/README.md

 ## Repository Sturcture

+The following gives a brief overview of the contents.

 ```
 Navigation_2DKSE                   // For the task of navigating towards a fixed goal point
 Navigation_2DKSE_Result            // Test the effect of navigating towards a fixed goal point